PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 When a deployment runs the execution environment needs access to the flow code.
 Flow code is not stored in a Prefect server database instance or Prefect Cloud.
-When creating a deployment, you have several flow code storage options.
+When deploying a flow, you have several flow code storage options.

 ## Option 1: Local storage